-I’m currently working at Proton Technologies, where I’m building ProtonDrive, a secure privacy-oriented storage system with end-to-end encryption.
+I worked at Proton Technologies, where I was the technical lead for ProtonDrive, a secure privacy-oriented storage system with end-to-end encryption.
 To learn about ProtonDrive’s Security Model, check this post I wrote on the Proton technical blog.

 Deneb is a solution for synchronizing directories across multiple computers.
 This project is in the early stages of development, but the goal is to create something similar to commercial synchronized storage solutions such as Dropbox, Google Drive, or Box.com.

 I’m working on Deneb in my free time and it gives me the opportunity to experiment with various concepts such as: content-addressed storage, Merkle trees or conflict-free replicated data types.
 It’s also an occasion to build a complete project using the Rust programming language.

 I’ve started the project to scratch a personal itch, but I would be happy if others found it useful, too.
 The planned feature set, to distinguish it from existing solutions is:

 - Immutable content-addressed storage - old versions of files are not deleted, since content blocks are never modified; ability to revert to an earlier state of the synchronized directory.